-- Wilmington Trust has been designated to serve as the National Settlement Fund Administrator. - Georgia has not received any settlement funds to date but consent judgments for both settlements have been entered by the Court. - The AG's office and outside counsel are simultaneously working on the documents necessary to establish the Georgia Opioid Crisis Abatement Trust. - The Governor's Office is actively working to identify and appoint members to the GPM. - The local governments are currently working with their local attorneys on the formation of the RACs based on the 11 regions. - Once the local governments form the RACs, they will know more about their procedures going forward.
+- Wilmington Trust has been designated to serve as the National Settlement Fund Administrator. - Georgia has not received any settlement funds to date but Consent judgments for both settlements have been entered by the court. - The AG's office and outside counsel are simultaneously working on the documents necessary to establish the Georgia Opioid Crisis Abatement Trust. - The Governor's Office is actively working to identify and appoint members to the GPM. - The local governments are currently working with their local attorneys on the formation of the RACs using the regions proposed by DBHDD and approved by the Governor's office.
+Once the local governments form the RACs, they will know more about their procedures going forward.